Pelorus Bridge Activities Attractions Travel Guide Weather

 7. Walk, Swim or Camp by the Pelorus River

 While the Marlborough Sounds may garner the most attention for its breathtaking scenery, the magnificent Pelorus River is equally worth seeing.
 While jet boating and kayaking are excellent ways to explore the river, the Pelorus Bridge Campsite, which has a cafe and several hiking paths, provides additional opportunities to appreciate this hidden gem.
-The Tawa Walk is a 30-minute circle that leads to Dalton's Track, and offers incredible views.
+The Tawa Walk is a 30-minute circle that leads to Dalton's Track and offers incredible views.

 Cullen Point Tracks